allenc125789/TurtleNAS/README.md

 organizing what data is sent where-

-Query: Folder/file Path
+Query: Folder/file Path (for directory traversing, and sending data to php files)

-Post:
+Post: form data (selections and data requests)

 SQL: